rendfall/repo-stats/README.md

 # repo-stats

-Fetch some NPM and GitHub stats for specified package.
+> Fetch some NPM and GitHub stats for specified package.

+# Requirements

+- Node.js v6+